 Is pemphigoid hereditary?

-What does pemphigoid look like?
+What does pemphigoid look and feel like?

-How will pemphigoid be diagnosed?
+How is pemphigoid diagnosed?

 Can pemphigoid be cured?